Frequently asked questions

 What genres do you work in?

-I like all sorts of fiction: literary, crime, thrillers, science fiction, fantasy, LGBTQ, romance, historical ... you name it.
+I like many sorts of fiction: literary, crime, thrillers, science fiction, fantasy, LGBTQ, historical ... you name it.
 I also work on narrative non-fiction.
 But I'm not too strong on short stories, poetry or children's books.
 Nor am I a good choice for academic writing.
 I also won't work on material with extreme or graphic violence.

 Is my work safe with you?